 Payroll and tax records

 Payroll records, however, are a different story — employers are typically required to keep those for at least three years, according to both the EEOC and the FLSA.
-Those records include, but may not be limited to, employer copies of pay stubs, proof of wage payments, proof of overtime wages paid, regular and overtime hours worked, payroll deductions and other wage-related materials.
+Those records include, but may not be limited to, employer copies of pay stubs, proof of wage payments, proof of overtime wages paid, regular and overtime hours worked, payroll deductions and other wage-related documentation.

-In addition, employers must keep all records (including wage rates, job evaluations, seniority and merit systems, and collective bargaining agreements) that explain the basis for paying different wages to employees of opposite sex for at least two years.
+In addition, employers must keep all records (including wage rates, job evaluations, seniority and merit systems and collective bargaining agreements) that explain the basis for paying different wages to employees of opposite sex for at least two years.
 Records on which wage computations are based, such as timesheets and records of wage additions and deductions, should be retained for two years.

 Regarding tax filings, the IRS requires employers to keep records for a certain amount of time depending on what it is.
 For example, employers must hold on to their payroll tax forms for four years after filing the fourth quarter for the year.
 For a list of which records to retain, visit the IRS website.
 Also, remember to check with your state, as each state has their own tax filing retention requirements.